 How can I make my new tires last longer?

-Tires don’t last forever, but some simple best practices can help them reach their full potential.
+Tires don’t last forever, but some simple best practices and adjustments in your daily driving can help them reach their full potential.

 Keep the correct tire pressure